raheelaahmed/parentingram/README.md

 * about app has one model About for about page.
 * about app has one page about and error pages.
+* about app has veiws in views.py.
+* about app has url for in urls.py.

+### contact_us:

+* contact_us app is used to send messages to admin.
+* contact_us app has its model in model.py.
+* contact_us app has views in views.py.
+* contact_us app has contact-form in form.py as app send mesaages using front end form.
+* contact_us app has 1 main template that a form to send messages.
+* contact_us app has url in urls.py file.